basarat/typescript-book/docs/classes-emit.md

 1. copies the static members of the base class onto the child class i.e. `for (var p in b) if (b.hasOwnProperty(p)) d[p] = b[p];`
 1. sets up the child class function's prototype to optionally lookup members on the parent's `proto` i.e. effectively `d.prototype.__proto__ = b.prototype`

-People rarely have trouble understanding 1, but many people struggle with 2. so an explanation is in order
+People rarely have trouble understanding 1, but many people struggle with 2.
+So an explanation is in order.

 #### `d.prototype.__proto__ = b.prototype`